Andersonlimahw/boilerplate-react-ts-reactquery-zustand-tailwindcss/README.md

 * Toasts with  react-tostify

-* zustand for state management
+* zustand for global state management
+* React query fo request state management:

 * Base service to manage your requests
 * Mocks with miragejs